all3f0r1/oneamp/README.md

-# Winamp-like Audio Player for Linux in Rust
+# OneAmp - A Winamp-like Audio Player for Linux in Rust

 **Author:** Manus AI
 **Date:** November 24, 2025